 - Respond quickly to check engine lights: Don’t ignore any warnings that your vehicle gives you.
 When the check engine or other warning light comes on, find out what codes you’re dealing with and resolve the issue right away.
 Vehicle problems don’t just go away on their own.

-Want the best defensive driving courses in Columbia, MO?
+Want the best defensive driving courses in Green Bay, WI?
 Top Picks: